-The following procedures shall apply to technical expert groups established in accordance with the provisions of Article 14.
+The following procedures shall apply to technical expert groups established in accordance with the provisions of the Agreement.

-- 1. Participation in technical expert groups shall be restricted to persons, preferably government officials, of professional standing and experience in the field in question. - 2.
-Citizens of countries whose central governments are Parties to a dispute shall not be eligible for membership of the technical expert group concerned with that dispute.
+- 1. Participation in technical expert groups shall be restricted to persons, preferably government officials, of professional standing and experience in the field in question.
+The advice of relevant international and regional bodies, like the Codex Alimentarius Commission, the International Office of Epizootics and bodies administering the International Plant Protection Convention, shall be used, as appropriate, in selecting the members of the technical expert groups. - 2.
+Citizens of countries whose central governments are parties to a dispute or in customs union with a party to a dispute shall not be eligible for membership of the technical expert group concerned with that dispute.
 Members of technical expert groups shall serve in their individual capacities and not as government representatives, nor as representatives of any organization.
 Governments or organizations shall therefore not give them instructions with regard to matters before a technical expert group. - 3.
-The Parties to a dispute shall have access to all relevant information provided to a technical expert group, unless it is of a confidential nature.
+The parties to a dispute shall have access to all relevant information provided to a technical expert group, unless it is of a confidential nature.
 Confidential information provided to the technical expert group shall not be revealed without formal authorization from the government or person providing the information.
 Where such information is requested from the technical expert group but release of such information by the technical expert group is not authorized, a non-confidential summary of the information will be provided by the government or person supplying the information. - 4.
-To encourage development of mutually satisfactory solutions between the Parties and with a view to obtaining their comments, each technical expert group should first submit the descriptive part of its report to the Parties concerned, and should subsequently submit to the parties to the dispute its conclusions, or an outline thereof, a reasonable period of time before they are circulated to the Parties.
+To encourage development of mutually satisfactory solutions between the parties to the dispute and with a view to obtaining their comments, each technical expert group should first submit the descriptive part of its report to the Parties concerned, and should subsequently submit to the parties to the dispute its conclusions, or an outline thereof, a reasonable period of time before they are circulated to the Parties.